Perspective | Trump can’t avoid a transfer of power. He just wants us to think he can.

 That’s partly why Trump “governs” by keeping everyone in a state of high emotions.
 He keeps his base energized.
 He keeps his critics enraged.
 Nobody can look away because they have no idea what he will do next.
 We forget what happened yesterday and can’t think ahead to tomorrow.

 The outrage cycle entirely hijacks the national conversation.
 Everyone must now discuss whether Trump can get rid of ballots, and whether the state legislatures and the courts will really install Trump as dictator.
 Symbolic resolutions are passed; the White House doesn’t quite walk back the line.
 People become convinced that he can pull it off.
 The argument generally runs like this: “Trump ignored subpoenas!
 He got away with obstructing justice!
 Of course he can steal the election!”
-This is a like arguing that a guy got away with speeding, so he can certainly get away with robbing ten banks.
-But one genius of Trump’s endless cycle of outrage is that is that logic — like laws and the truth — gets undermined.
+This is like arguing that a guy got away with speeding, so he can certainly get away with robbing 10 banks.
+But one genius of Trump’s endless cycle of outrage is that logic — like laws and the truth — gets undermined.
 It’s hard to think clearly when you’re sputtering with rage.

 Thus Trump creates a fantasy world in which he is an unstoppable winner, and his critics inadvertently lend credence to the fantasy by acting as if it is true.